nourhan031/gmail-cleaner/README.md

 # Gmail Cleaner

-A Python script that cleans up Gmail inbox by automatically deleting emails that are older than a year.
+A Python script that cleans up Gmail inbox by automatically deleting emails older than a year.

 ## Features